How To Create Pagination In Angular 6

 services/tutorial.service.ts

-import { Injectable } from '@angular/core'; import { HttpClient } from '@angular/common/http'; import { Observable } from 'rxjs'; const baseUrl = 'http://localhost:8080/api/tutorials'; @Injectable({ providedIn: 'root' }) export class TutorialService { constructor(private http: HttpClient) { } getAll(params): Observable<any> { return this.http.get(baseUrl, { params }); } // other CRUD operations }
+import { Injectable } from '@angular/core'; import { HttpClient } from '@angular/common/http'; import { Observable } from 'rxjs'; const baseUrl = 'http://localhost:8080/api/tutorials'; @Injectable({ providedIn: 'root' }) export class TutorialService { constructor(private http: HttpClient) { } getAll(params): Observable<any> { return this.http.get(baseUrl, { params }); } // other CRUD operations } In the code above, you can see that we pass params object to GET method.

 The params object will have one, two or all fields: title, page, size.